User Properties allow you to label your users based on preferences, behaviors or attributes unique to your app.

 Custom User Properties¶

 An app can have up to 50 User Properties.
 An app can have up to 500 Values.
-These values may be evenly distributed across keys or may be weighted toward only one or a few.
+These values may be evenly distributed across User Properties or may be weighted toward only one or a few.

 Allowed Characters and Reserved strings¶